Methods of Compliance

 Procedures for keeping surfaces as free as practicable of beryllium;

 NOTE: Under the beryllium standards, the employer is required to keep surfaces in beryllium work areas, materials designated for recycling in general industry, eating and drinking areas as free as practicable of beryllium.
-As OSHA explained in a 2003 letter of interpretation concerning the meaning of "as free as practicable", OSHA evaluates whether a surface is "as free as practicable" of a contaminant by the rigor of the employer's program to keep surfaces clean.
-A sufficient housekeeping program may include a routine cleaning schedule and the use of effective cleaning methods to minimize the possibility of exposure from accumulation of beryllium on surfaces.
+As OSHA explained in a 2014 letter of interpretation concerning the meaning of "as free as practicable" in the hexavalent chromium standard, OSHA evaluates whether a surface is "as free as practicable" of a contaminant by the efficacy of the employer's program to keep surfaces clean.
+A sufficient housekeeping program for beryllium may include a routine cleaning schedule and the use of effective cleaning methods to minimize exposure from accumulation of beryllium on surfaces.
 The intent of the "as-free-as-practicable" requirement is to ensure that accumulations of beryllium dust do not become sources of employee beryllium exposures.
 Therefore, any method that achieves this end is acceptable.
-OSHA further intends for this term to be broad and performance-oriented, so as to allow employers in a variety of industries flexibility to decide what type of enclosures (e.g., bags or other containers) are best suited to their workplace and the nature of the beryllium-containing materials they are disposing or designating for reuse outside the facility.
+OSHA further intends for this term to be broad and performance-oriented, so as to allow employers in a variety of industries flexibility to decide what type of control methods and procedures are best suited to their beryllium operations, and OSHA’s beryllium standard does not specify quantitative limits for the amount of beryllium on surfaces.
+OSHA intends to evaluate compliance based on employer efforts under the circumstances present at each facility.
+For example, eating and drinking areas may need more frequent cleaning than regulated areas where workers wear PPE.
+Or work areas may need more frequent cleaning during periods of higher production volume.
+Where appropriate, based on the beryllium content of the material, employees and employers may be able to assess whether surfaces are visibly clean as a practical guide to determine the effectiveness of a housekeeping program.
+For example, in industries working with materials that contain more than 0.1% beryllium by weight, visible cleanliness may be a helpful indicator of whether a surface is as free as practicable.
+However, depending on the operations involved, visible cleanliness may not be necessary or appropriate as a barometer of compliance in industries that work with materials that contain less than 0.1% beryllium by weight.
+If an employer maintains a reasonable, comprehensive written exposure control plan and follows the plan, the employer would likely be considered to be in compliance with the “as-free-as-practicable” requirement.
 (Source OSHA FAQ) Cleaning frequencies should be defined by area on a daily, weekly, and monthly basis.
 Examples of practicable cleaning methods include HEPA vacuuming, mechanical wet floor scrubbing, and wet mopping, washing, and wiping.

 - Procedures for minimizing the migration of beryllium from beryllium work areas to other locations within or outside the workplace;